Sons and Mothers

-A five-year-old boy is playing on the swings, watched over by his mother.
+A 5-year-old boy is playing on the swings, watched over by his mother.
 “Look at me, Mum!
 Look what I can do!”

-A fifteen-year-old boy brings home his school report.
+A 15-year-old boy brings home his school report.
 “There!” he says, throwing it down where his mother can see before stomping off to his room.

 Developmentally, most boys start separating from their mothers at an early age, identifying more readily with their fathers.
 They’re encouraged in this by a culture that rewards them for being brave and independent while despising them for being clingy and fond.
 Boys find themselves out on their own, exposed, expected to need no one yet secretly longing to be re-connected with that original maternal love.